kyma-project/api-gateway/docs/user/tutorials/01-35-expose-workload-noauth-gardener.md

-# Expose a Workload with noAuth in SAP BTP, Kyma runtime
+# Expose a Workload with noAuth in SAP BTP, Kyma Runtime

-This tutorial shows how to expose an unsecured instance of the HTTPBin Service and call its endpoints using the `noAuth` access strategy.
+Learn how to expose an unsecured instance of the HTTPBin Service using the `noAuth` access strategy and call its endpoints.

 ## Context